-The project file for a layout project contains references to the sample spooled file used to create the project along with the name of the layout source file.
+The project file for a layout project contains references to the sample spooled file used to create the project along with the name of the layout source file and a pointer to the library profile.

 Typically, an Infoprint Designer project will correspond to your application, for example Invoices, Purchase Orders, Statements and so on.
 Depending on the design of your application, however, a project might encompass two or more applications.
 For example you might include the ability to determine whether an invoice is actually a credit note and invoke the appropriate overlay and page layout.